 Transfers of cash between our PRC operating subsidiaries and our non-PRC entities are regulated by certain PRC laws.
 For a description of these laws and the effect that they may have on our ability to meet cash obligations, please refer to "Item 3.
 Key Information - D. Risk Factors - Risks Related to our Business - Dividends payable to us by our wholly-owned operating subsidiaries may be subject to PRC withholding taxes, or we may be subject to PRC taxation on our worldwide income, and dividends distributed to our investors may be subject to more PRC withholding taxes under PRC tax law," "Item 3.
 Key Information - D. Risk Factors - Risks Related to our Corporate Structure - We may rely principally on dividends and other distributions on equity paid by our wholly-owned operating subsidiaries to fund any cash and financing requirements we may have, and any limitation on the ability of our operating subsidiaries to pay dividends to us could have a material adverse effect on our ability to conduct our business," "Item 3.
 Key Information - D. Risk Factors - Risks Related to Doing Business in China - Restrictions on currency exchange may limit our ability to receive and use our revenues or financing effectively," "Item 3.
-Key Information - D. Risk Factors - Risks Related to Doing Business in China - PRC regulations relating to the establishment of offshore special purpose companies by PRC residents and registration requirements for employee stock ownership plans or share option plans may subject our PRC resident beneficial owners or the plan participants to personal liability, limit our ability to inject capital into our PRC subsidiaries, limit our subsidiaries' ability to increase their registered capital or distribute profits to us, or may otherwise adversely affect us," "Item 4.
-Information on the Company - B. Business Overview - Regulation - SAFE Regulations on Offshore Investment by PRC Residents and Employee Stock Options".
-None of these regulations have had a material effect on our ability to meet our cash obl
+Key Information - D. Risk Factors - Risks Related to Doing Business in China - Restrictions on currency exchange may limit our ability to receive and use our revenues or financing effectively," "Item 3.
+Key Information - D. Risk Factors - Risks Related to Doing Business in China - Restrictions cequirements for employee stock ownership plans or share option plans may subject our PRC resident beneficial owners or the plan participants to personal liability, limit our ability to inject capital into our PRC subsidiaries, limit our PRC subsidiaries, and "Item 4.
+Information on the Company - A. History and Development of the Company - B. Business Overview - Regulation - Destribution," and "Item 4.
+Information on the Company - A. History and Development of the Company - B. Business Overview - Regulation -